technix/atrament.ink/docs/atrament-basics/story.md

 ## Hypertext

-In the hypertext mode the choices are not displayed below the scene text.
+In the hypertext mode, the choices are not displayed below the scene text.
 You can link specific portions of scene text to the choices.

-To enable this mode for the whole game, use `#hypertext` global tag.
+To enable this mode for the whole game, use the `#hypertext` global tag.
 There is no way to turn it off later.

 ```c
 # hypertext